 The Company has granted options to employees, directors, and consultants under the 2015 Equity Incentive Plan (the "2015 Plan").
-On July 19, 2019, the Company completed a merger with Flex Pharma and Flex Pharma had fully vested options to purchase 90,279 common shares outstanding as of the date of the merger that continue to be exercisable.
+On July 19, 2019, the Company completed a merger with Flex Pharma and Flex Pharma had fully vested options to purchase 90,279 common shares outstanding as of the date of the merger and 65,151 of these options continue to be exercisable as of June 30, 2020.
 The 2015 Plan provides for the grant of incentive stock options ("ISOs"), nonstatutory stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance-based stock awards and other stock-based awards.
 Additionally, the 2015 Plan provides for the grant of performance-based cash awards.
 ISOs may be granted only to the Company's employees.
 All other awards may be granted to the Company's employees, including officers, and to non-employee directors and consultants.
-As of March 31, 2020, there were 34,087 shares remaining available for the grant of stock awards under the 2015 Plan.
+As of June 30, 2020, there were 50,087 shares remaining available for the grant of stock awards under the 2015 Plan.

 On March 23, 2020, the Company awarded 182,000 stock options to its employees and directors, pursuant to the plan described above.
 Stock options generally vest over one to four years and have a contractual term of ten years.
 Stock options are valued using the Black-Scholes option pricing model and compensation cost is recognized based on the resulting value over the service period.
 Expected volatilities utilized in the model are based on implied volatilities from traded stocks of peer companies.
 Similarly, the dividend yield is based on historical experience and the estimate of future dividend yields.
 The risk-free interest rate is derived from the U.S. Treasury yield curve in effect at the time of grant.
 The expected term of the options is based on the average period the stock options are expected to remain outstanding.
-The fair value of the option grants of \$92,007 has been estimated with the following assumptions for the three months ended March 31, 2020:
+The fair value of the option grants of \$92,007 has been estimated with the following assumptions on the grant date.